 PRO TIP: Don’t miss our curated collection of wedding venue reviews from across the country!

-Cost: Expect to pay, on average, $3,000 and up for a venue rental for at least 125 people.
+Aim to Spend: $3,000 and up for a venue rental for at least 125 people.

 PRO TIP: These are 12 things NOBODY tells you about wedding dress shopping (but we will!).